serizawalynn/Julia-Optimization-Code/README.md

 My work starts at line 58.
 The task was to try various values for alpha, which is the learning rate of the steepest descent algorithm.

 hw25b.jl
 I wrote the entirety of the script.
-I calculated the eigenvalues of the matrix to explain why the algoritm diverges for certain alphas.
+I calculated the eigenvalues of the matrix to explain why the algorithm diverges for certain alphas.

 hw25c.jl
 I altered the script at lines 55,56,57,69, and 70.
 Here, I used the optimal step length that can be directly calculated from quadratic functions and evaluate its performance.